Frequently Asked Questions for the JTAA Lacrosse 2022 Spring Rec Season

 The JTAA "Tide" Lacrosse program was established in 2001 in response to the growing needs of the community.
 JTAA Tide Lacrosse develops skills, tradition and respect for the game, sportsmanship, manners and integrity towards others, while instilling a love for the sport of lacrosse.

 ANSWER: Yes!
 We are actively seeking sponsorships at all levels!
-Our team sponsorship is currently available at $400 per team and includes your company name on the back of your team's practice pinnies or end of the season shirts.
-Please email
+Our team sponsorship is currently available at $700 per team and includes your company name on the back of your team's practice pinnies or end of the season shirts.
+Please email Lacrosse@jtaa.org or contact any current board member to find out how to financially help with the season.
+The deadline for the team practice pinnie sponsorship is 1/15/22.

 ANSWER: JTAA Lacrosse does not have a central office so there is no main telephone number to call.
 JTAA Lacrosse is an organization run exclusively by volunteers who put in countless hours year round to make your child's rec lacrosse season a success.
 We communicate primarily by email.
 If you have a question or concern, please contact us by email and we will be happy to answer your question or we will forward it to the person who can best help with that particular situation.
 The vast majority of questions and concerns can easily be answered by email or by contacting a board member or coach directly.
 We ask that you respect this policy as these volunteers have career and personal responsibilities and rest assured will answer your question as soon as possible.
 If a phone call becomes necessary, someone with knowledge of your specific situation of course will call you.